Why Is Web Design Important?

 1. Intuitive Navigation

 Users should never have to think about where to go next.
-Clear menus, logical page hierarchies, breadcrumb trails, and prominent CTAs remove decision friction and guide users towards conversion.
+Clear menus, logical page hierarchies, and prominent CTAs remove decision friction and guide users towards conversion.

 2. Mobile-First Responsive Design

-With the majority of web traffic in Singapore coming from mobile devices, your site must be designed mobile-first — not simply "made responsive" as an afterthought.
-This means designing for the smallest screen first, then scaling up.
+With the majority of web traffic in Singapore coming from mobile devices, your site must be designed mobile-first, not simply 'made responsive' as an afterthought: design for the smallest screen first, then scale up.

 3. Purposeful Imagery and Visual Hierarchy

-Every visual element on your page should serve a purpose.
-High-quality, on-brand imagery reinforces credibility.
-Visual hierarchy — using size, contrast, and whitespace strategically — guides users' eyes to the most important information first.
+Every visual element should serve a purpose.
+High-quality, on-brand imagery reinforces credibility, and visual hierarchy, using size, contrast, and whitespace strategically, guides users' eyes to the most important information first.

 4. Performance and Page Speed